Online Programming Education Platforms: A Comparative Reference

 How it works

-Online programming education platforms operate through one or more of four structural delivery models:
+Most online programming platforms organize instruction into one of four structural models:

 Common scenarios